-In 2004 oil and gas production decreased to 194 million tonnes of oil equivalent (mtoe) from 213 mtoe in 2003, but tax revenues from the UKCS increased to £5,172 million (£m) in 2004 from £4,281m in 2003 (see table 2).
+Table 2 shows that tax revenues from the UKCS, notwithstanding short term fluctuations, have grown steadily since 2000.
+A closer look at the figures in the table shows that this increase has not been driven by an increase in oil and gas production.
+In fact, oil and gas production declined over the period 2000-10.
+The increase in tax revenues can be related directly to either the increase in oil prices, tax rates or to both.
+For example, in 2004 oil and gas production decreased to 194 million tonnes of oil equivalent (mtoe) from 213 mtoe in 2003, but tax revenues from the UKCS increased to £5,172 million (£m) in 2004 from £4,281m in 2003.
 This increase in tax revenues can be linked to the increase in oil prices from \$28.83/barrel in 2003 to \$38.04/barrel in 2004.
 The increase in tax revenues is not directly related to the introduction of SC in 2002 because, as demonstrated above, old fields were better off by 0.69 percentage points and the effect on non-PRT-paying fields was insignificant.
-In this regard, we calculated the correlation coefficient between total petroleum tax revenues and oil prices during the period 1999-2010; the result is 0.914 which indicate a strong association between the two variables.
-This conclusion supports our statement above re the direct effect of changes in oil prices, rather than increases in ATR and production, on the total tax take from the UK petroleum resources during the above period.

-Going back to 2003, it can be seen that tax revenues declined to $\pounds4,281m$ from $\pounds5,117m$ in 2002.
+Going back to 2003, it can be seen that tax revenues declined to £4,281m from £5,117m in 2002.
 This reduction is the result of abolition of the royalty in that year, the effect of implementing the 100% capital allowance in 2002 and a reduction in oil and gas production; oil prices did not rise significantly in this period.
-It can also be seen from table 2 that the tax revenues from the UKCS materially increased after
+It can also be seen from table 2 that the tax revenues from the UKCS materially increased after 2006.

-2006.
 This is attributable to two main factors: the 2006 increase in the SC rate to 20% and the dramatic increase in oil prices, particularly in 2008.

-It is clear enough now that the growth in tax revenues from the UKCS is mainly attributable to increasing oil prices rather than the increase in the petroleum ATR.
-Fields developed before March 1993 saw their ATR rise by 5 percentage points, while new fields faced an increase of 10 percentage points.
+The growth in tax revenues from the UKCS is mainly attributable to increasing oil prices rather than the increase in the petroleum marginal tax rate.
+Fields developed before March 1993 saw their marginal tax rate rise by 5 percentage points, while new fields faced an increase of 10 percentage points.
 However, as new fields tend to be smaller than old ones, the net effect of this change was minimal.
-Thus, the increase in tax take can be affirmed to have been driven primarily by the rise in oil prices.
+Thus, the increase in tax take can be said to have been driven primarily by the rise in oil prices.
 Had oil prices remained constant, we could have expected to see tax revenues go down as oil and gas production declined from year to year.
 Even if production remained constant, tax revenues would not have increased without an increase in the tax rate.
 In the UK, such increases happened in 2002, 2006 and 2011.
 The effect of the 2011 tax rate increase is yet to be felt, but the effects of the 2002 and 2006 increases were evident in the higher tax revenues generated in 2003 and 2007.
+It is therefore reasonable to assume that any other increase in tax revenues must be a result of changes in oil prices.

-Likewise, a closer examination of the figures for 2008 and 2009 in Table 2 would support this view.
-ATR did not change between these two years, production declined by almost 10%, tax revenues declined by about 49%, and oil prices declined by about 36%.
+Closer examination of the figures for 2008 and 2009 in Table 2 would support this view.
+Marginal tax take did not change between these two years, production declined by almost 10%, tax revenues declined by about 49%, and oil prices declined by about 36%.
 Since the year 2000, changes in oil prices have had the greatest impact on UK petroleum tax revenues compared to other factors such as increased tax rates.
 In other words, the tax tool associated with the UK Government's interventionist approach has not been entirely successful in changing the governance of the UK's petroleum resources from the non-proprietorial to the proprietorial model.